 Kaskada stores data in tables.
 Tables consist of multiple rows, and each row is a value of the same type.

-All methods on this page use from the
+All methods on this page use the

 from kaskada import table

-When creating a table, you must provide some information about how each row should be interpreted.
+When creating a table, you must provide information about how each row should be interpreted.
 You must describe:

 - A field containing the time associated with each row.
 The time should refer to when the event occurred.

 - A subsort column associated with each row.
 This value is used to order rows associated with the same time value.
 If no subsort column is provided, Kaskada will generate one.

 For more information about these fields, see: Expected File Format